Our commitment to access and affordability

 Who is eligible to receive the Opportunity Grant?

 The Verto Opportunity Grant is for families who have household incomes between $0 and $125,000.
-For those families who qualify, you will automatically receive either a $5,000 or $10,000 grant for the Latin American or Hawaii programs.
+For those families who qualify and apply, you will receive either a $5,000 or $10,000 grant for the Latin American or Hawaii programs.
 For families who qualify for the grant, it can bring the cost of the entire semester program, inclusive of tuition, fees, room and board, down to $5,000 for Latin America, and down to $10,000 for Hawaii.

 **For students who qualify for the Federal Pell Grant, there are additional grant funds available to defray the remaining costs, in addition to the grants for Latin America and Hawaii.